Antam Sanskar: Funeral

+Cremation

+Guidelines for Sikh cremation practices are laid-out in the Sikh Rehat Maryada.
+Sikhs generally practice cremation, however they may bury their dead in emergency situations.
+Prior to cremation, the remains are washed and dressed in fresh clothing.
+The body of an Amritdhari Sikh must be adorned with all five Ks during the cremation.

 On the day of the cremation, the body is taken to the Gurdwara or home where Shabads (hymns) from the Guru Granth Sahib, the Sikh Scriptures, are recited by the congregation, which induce feeling of consolation and courage.
 Kirtan may also be performed by Ragis while the relatives of the deceased recite "Waheguru".
 This service normally takes from 30 to 60 minutes.
 At the conclusion of the service, an Ardas is said before the body is taken to the cremation site.